dezzy30000/dukaan/README.md

 # dukaan

-A Content Management System designed from the ground to be fast and scalable.
+A Content Management System designed from the ground up to be fast, scalable and platform agnostic.

 To run the application